Raise your hand if you need a glass, okay let’s be real, a bottle of wine after this week? Tasting Thursday’s got your back!

 The other way to choose a wine is by where it’s from.
 This is helpful as the winemaking style and the terroir (the soil and mineral elements) are often similar, especially in highly regulated Old World regions (European countries where modern winemaking began).
 It can be fun to try a few different varietals from the same area, such as Oregon or Argentina.

-Old World wines can be a little tricky as they often label their wines by the region rather than the grape, since all white or red with that regional designation must be of the same varietal.
-As you get started learning more about wine, simply googling “chardonnay from France” would tell you to look for a bottle of white wine labeled Burgundy, since all white Burgundy must be chardonnay.
+Old World wines can be a little tricky as they often label their wines by the region rather than the grape, since all white or red with that regional designation often must be of the same varietal.
+As you get started learning more about wine, simply googling “chardonnay from France” would tell you to look for a bottle of white wine labeled Bourgogne (Burgundy), since all white Burgundy must be chardonnay.
 As you learn more about what wines you like and wine in general, you’ll begin to pick up how different varietals are labeled around the world.
 Stick with me, and I’ll guide you here.

 We’ll get into the nitty gritty of reading a wine label soon, but for now use your wine tasting basics to try out those bottles you bought knowledgeably!